-Dr. King de Ramírez is an Assistant Professor and the founding Director of the online Spanish program at the University of Arizona.
-She teaches upper division and graduate level courses on a variety of topics including online course design, international education, and world languages for specific purposes (WLSP).
-Carmen hosts an academic podcast series, World Languages 21, that highlights leading scholar's views on education, research, and curriculum design.
-Her publications include the co-edited book, "Transferable Skills for the 21st Century: Preparing Students for the Workplace through World Languages for Specific Purposes" as well as multiple peer-refereed articles and book chapters.
-A list of her publications can be found at www.carmenkingramirez.com
+Dr. King Ramírez is an Associate Professor (tenured) and the founding Director of the online Spanish program at the University of Arizona.
+Her research interests include online language education, international exchange, and world languages for specific purposes (WLSP).
+Dr. King Ramírez is the host of an academic podcast series, World Languages 21, that highlights leading scholar's views on education, research, and curriculum design.

 Selected Publications (full list available: www.carmenkingramirez.com)

 -King Ramírez, Lafford & Wermers.
 (2021).
 Online World Language Instruction: Training and Evaluation.
 Georgetown University Press.

 -King Ramírez & Lafford (2018).
 Transferable Skills for the 21st Century: Preparing Students for the Workplace through World Languages for Specific Purposes.
 Sabio Books.

 King-Ramírez, C. (2020).
 The implications of academic culture in collaborative online international learning (COIL): Differences between Mexican and U.S. Students’ Perspectives.
 Foreign Language Annals.